alexescala/GettingCleaningData/README.md

 Before moving to step 5 of the assignment, I have also converted the subject to a factor, since it is not really an integer value.
 Indeed, it makes not sense to add two participants, for example.

 Finally, I have created the dataset required in step 5.
 I've done that by using the melt and dcast functions of the reshape2 library.
+By using the dcast function, I was able to easily get the average of each variable for each subject and activity.

-These functions are described in the video "reshaping data".
-I have also restricted each numeric value to have 4 decimal digits, to make the data more uniform.
+Finally, I have also restricted each numeric value to have 4 decimal digits, to make the data more uniform.

 # Code Book